elizabeth-poggie/elizabeth-poggie/_content/notes/22-user-interfaces.md

 git clone #<link-to-the-repo>#
 ```

-Move into `username.github.io` and create a _very_ simple hello world project:
+Move into `username.github.io` and create a very simple "Hello World" webpage:

 ```bash
 # Move into your repo